-Yeah, I didn't move into Melbourne until six months ago.
+Yeah, I didn't move into Melbourne until last year.
 I commuted to Collarts and during my first few months working in the industry.
 It was challenging, but it has prepared me for the long hours my career demands of me at times.
 I waited until I was financially ready as I had time to save, and I feel this helped immensely.

 What advice would you give to students who are living in the country who might be thinking, "I don't want to come and study at Collarts because it's far away in the inner city?”